What it Means to Subcontractors & Suppliers

 For Subcontractors and Suppliers, the passage of Bill 142 – The Construction Act of Ontario in December 2017 was possibly the most significant legislative milestone in 35 years.
 By now, most construction industry stakeholders are have a general awareness of the objectives and approach of the new measure.
 Our goal here is to provide a more nuanced understanding of the various provisions; particularly as they relate to surety bonds.

 The Act will be brought into force in two phases.
-The first phase kicked in on July 1, 2018 and will implement updates, improvements and clarifications to key provisions (e.g. construction liens, holdbacks and trust funds) of the Construction Lien Act of 1983.
+The first phase kicked in on July 1, 2018 and implemented updates, improvements and clarifications to key provisions (e.g. construction liens, holdbacks and trust funds) of the Construction Lien Act of 1983.

 But the cornerstone features of the new legislation, certainly from the perspective of stakeholders across the construction payment chain, will come into force on October 1, 2019.
 This will see the introduction of Canada’s first prompt payment regime for the construction industry which will be supported by a robust scheme for quick dispute resolution in the form of binding interim adjudication during the project.